-This view provides a complete overview of the track waveform, and includes a marker to show the current position within the track.
+This view provides a complete overview of the track waveform, including a marker to show the current position within the track.
 This view is useful for finding transitions within the track.
-The waveform is colored according to the sound spectrum - red representing low frequency bass sounds, green representing mid frequency sounds and blue representing high frequency treble sounds.
+The waveform is colored according to the sound: red representing low frequency bass sounds, green representing mid frequency sounds and blue representing high frequency treble sounds.

-You can jump to different positions within the track by clicking on the Track Overview display (disabled in ABS Mode).
-Grey lines behind the overview show the length of the track - a thin grey line every minute, and a thick grey line every 5 minutes.
+You can jump to different positions within the track by clicking on the Track Overview display (disabled in ABS mode).
+Grey lines behind the overview show the length of the track: a thin grey line every minute, and a thick grey line every 5 minutes.
 The overview will be filled when you load the track onto a Virtual Deck.
-On slower computers, you should disable Autofill overviews in the Library tab of the Setup screen.
-See "Preparing Your Files" on page 10 and "AutoFill Overviews" on page 32.
+On slower computers, you should disable Autofill overviews in the Setup screen - with this setting disabled, the overview will be filled as you play the track.
+See "Preparing Your Files" on page 14 and "Autofill Overviews" on page 36.